 13 September 2018 by Anna Staford

 There’s no better way of getting your holiday off to a bad start than a delayed flight, or worse still, cancelled altogether.
 Unfortunately, delays are sometimes inevitable, and even the best airlines in the world will experience delays from time to time.
-However, there are certain airlines with a reputation for delays and cancellations.
+However, there are certain airlines with a reputation for delayed and cancelled flights.
 So, before you pack your bags and take out your travel insurance, take a look at these 5 airlines with a reputation for commonly delaying or cancelling flights.
 That’s not to say that these airlines won’t provide you with the best option for your chosen location in terms of availability, timing and cost, but just beware that things may not go completely to plan on your journey.

-It’s worth considering Travel Insurance that covers delays and cancellations.
+It’s worth considering travel insurance that covers delays and cancellations.
 This can save you money and provide extra peace of mind – especially when booking with a budget airline, or one with a reputation for delays!

 It’s one of the biggest airline carriers in the United States, yet US Airways still has a reputation for delaying and/or cancelling flights, sometimes with a moment’s notice.
 Statistically, 1 in every 4 US Airways flights is delayed, though there are recently signs of improvement.
 It isn’t just the punctuality of these flights that you should consider, as they also have a less than great reputation for service and lost luggage.
 In fact, nearly 3% of all passengers report issues with their luggage being damaged, lost, or stolen.